“Cryopreservation is the use of very low temperatures to preserve the cells and tissues that are structurally intact.”

-Cryopreservation is a long-term storage technique, which is mainly used for preserving the biological material without decline or decaying the biological samples for an extended period of time at least for several thousands of years.
+Cryopreservation is a long-term storage technique, which is mainly used for preserving and maintaining viability of the biological samples for a longer duration.

-This method of preservation is widely used in different sectors including cryosurgery, molecular biology, ecology, food science, plant physiology, and in different medical applications.
+This method of preservation is widely used in different sectors including cryosurgery, molecular biology, ecology, food science, plant physiology, and in many medical applications.
 Other applications of cryopreservation process are:

 In vitro fertilization.